Here's how senators plan to vote on Gorsuch

 Story highlights

-- President Donald Trump's nominee to the Supreme Court, Neil Grosuch, at this point needs 60 votes
+- President Donald Trump's nominee to the Supreme Court, Neil Gorsuch, at this point needs 60 votes

 - However, Republicans can change the rule to lower the threshold to 51 votes, known as 'the nuclear option'

-Note: This story has been and will be updated as CNN receives updated information.